mashraf94/Vehicle-Detection-Project5/writeup_template.md

 ## 1. DataSet Feature Extraction: `extract_features()`
 The dataset provided is composed of 17,760 images, 8,792 car images and 8,968 noncar images.
 Each image's dimensions is 64x64, which resembles a window in an image.
 For every image we generate a feature vector containing the following features concatenated.

+### The `extract_features()` function uses the following functions to acquire each image's features and concatenates them in a single feature vector:

 ### 1. Histogram of Oriented Gradients (HOG) Features: `hog_feature()`
 We first perform the Histogram of Oriented Gradients on the 64x64 image, using the `skimage.feature` module we import `hog()` function which performs HOG on a single image channel.
 We provide the `hog()` function with several parameters:
 * The number of orientation bins within which we distribute the gradients: `hog_bins = 9`.
 * The number of pixels in each HOG cell, in which we accumulate the computed gradients: `px_pcell=8`.
 * The number of HOG cells in each HOG block: `cell_pblock=2`.
+* The Channel to perform HOG calculation within or `'ALL'` for all 3 channels combined: `hog_channel='ALL'`

-*The histogram of oriented gradients technique proves that its extremely efficient in detecting the external outline of a car, as follows:*
+***The histogram of oriented gradients technique proves that its extremely efficient in detecting the external outline of a car, as follows:***

+*Note: Although the first color channel extracts almost the entire car, in some random cases the combined HOG features, further defined the car, which could be abstracted from the following figure: *

 <p align="center">
 <img align="center" src="./writeup_imgs/HOG_features20.png" alt="alt text">
 </p>